Cuingamehtar/pf2e-foundry-db-ru/source/content/Способности/Avenger of Envy.md

 - - -

 You've become the champion of the runelords of envy.
 Their support gives you a heightened awareness of your own failings, but you can call their spirits to your side to protect you from harm.
 The first time each day you critically fail a skill check or saving throw, you gain 1 Mythic Point.
-You gain the [[Compendium.pf2e.actionspf2e.Item.OHzBFzMQp7MLlk5W]] activity.
+You gain the [[Действия/Aegis of Envy]] activity.